Yinnar: Strzelecki Trail

-Shops

-General store
+General stores

 The first store to be built in Yinnar was conducted as a general store and drapery.

 It was built in the northern end of town and first owned by Mr John Quigley during the 1880s.
 Early on the store's sign read as "W.T.
 Sheffield, General Store Keeper and Draper" however it was also known informally as Quigley's Store.

 The general store was later run by Mr John More and also operated as a newsagency, during this time the store's sign read as "John More's General Store".
 The store was later destroyed by fire on 26 March 1912.
 The fire broke out at 9:00pm in the rear of the store and quickly spread to Robinson's Bakery and Mr Robinson's dwelling which was next door.
 More's stock was insured in the Commercial Union Company for £1,000.
 The building, which was owned by the trustees of the estate of the late Mr T Walsh, was insured for £300.

-The current Yinnar General Store building, located at 44 main street, is one of only three brick buildings originally built in the town.
+The current Yinnar General Store building is one of only three brick buildings originally built in the town.
 The others being the Cream and Butter Factory and the Butchers Shop.

 The building was established in December 1912 by Mr John Hall and was named the Universal Emporium.
 Mr John Hall had previously conducted D. C. Mills and Co.
 Pty.
 Ltd in Morwell which he purchased in 1894.

 An avenue of trees in Hazelwood Road, Morwell were planted as a monument to his memory.

 Universal Emporium was taken over by the Vinning Family c.
 1919 and was renamed the Vinning Bros.
 General Store, also known as Federal Emporium.
 In September 1959, Geoff and Joan Mosley purchased the General Store with Ian and Winifred Jones, who later went on to open the Churchill Newsagency.
 The store was renamed the Yinnar General Store in 1959.

 The Yinnar General Store was purchased in late 1976 by Herb and Janette Smith who ran the store until c.
 1984 when it was purchased by Wayne and Marg Bassee.
 In c.
 1986 the store was leased to the Cleary family.
 The store was later purchased in c.
 1987 by the Linton family.
 In the late 1980s the front facade of the building was modernised to incorporate the neighboring post office building.
 In November 2010 the Yinnar General Store business was purchased by the Dennis family.
 The building has remained as a general store for around one hundred years.
 It includes a newsagency and other services for the community.